Daniel Ingram (author): India

+The Fire Kasina

+Ingram has also published another book, The Fire Kasina, about his experiences at a meditation retreat focusing on fire kasina, a practice described in the Visuddhimagga and Vimuttimagga.

 Reception

 Mastering the Core Teachings of the Buddha was reviewed on the blog Slate Star Codex, which described it as "a lucid guide to issues surrounding meditation practice and a good rational introduction to the Buddhist system."
 Naval Ravikant recommended the book in an appearance on Tim Ferriss's podcast.
-In 2020 Bhikkhu Anālayo published a negative assessment of Ingram's work in the journal Mindfulness, which Ingram responded to on the podcast Guru Viking.
+In 2020 Bhikkhu Anālayo published a negative assessment of Ingram's work in the journal Mindfulness, to which Ingram responded on the podcast Guru Viking.
+Ingram claims that Bhikkhu Anālayo has been asked by a senior mindfulness teacher to critique and discredit Ingram which Bhikkhu Anālayo denies.